scania-digital-design-system/sdds/components/readme.md

 defineCustomElements();
 ```

-See all available components in the [Scania Digital Design System](https://digitaldesign.scania.com/components).
+See all available components in the [Tegel Design System](https://digitaldesign.scania.com/components).

 ## Styling